Skip to main content

 INTRINSIC VERSUS EXTRINSIC MOTIVATIONS

-Medicine also can provide some extrinsic motivations such as status, prestige or financial benefits.
+Medicine can also provide some extrinsic motivations such as status, prestige or financial benefits.
 Although most physicians likely enjoy these kinds of extrinsic benefits upon completion, they are likely not sufficient to sustain a student through the rigors of years of intensive training.
-Those students possessing more extrinsic motivation tend to do more poorly in medical school and report greater exhaustion in medical school.
+Those students possessing more extrinsic motivation tend to do more poorly and report greater exhaustion in medical school.
+To learn more about how motivation affects academic performance, we encourage you to read this article.

 Medical schools encourage you to shadow and engage in patient contact and community service to help you determine if and demonstrate that you have the intrinsic motivation, compassion, and commitment necessary to succeed in medical school and to be an excellent physician.

 As you begin your preparation for medical school, start with your motivation for pursuing medicine.
 Why do you want to be a doctor?
-What character traits, commitments and values do you hold that qualify you to be a physician?
+What character traits, commitments, and values do you hold that qualify you to be a physician?
 In several years when you apply for medical school, you'll be expected to clearly know and have demonstrated through your preparation your reasons for becoming a physician.